cycloidio/approval-resource/README.md

 Outputs 2 files:

-* `metadata`: Contains the contents of whatever was in your lock file.
+* `metadata`: Contains the content of whatever was in your lock file.
 This is useful for environment configuration settings.

 * `name`: Contains the name of lock that was acquired.